 The Areo team also run the Two for Tea podcast.
 You can hear their episode on Sentientism here.

-Areo is an opinion and analysis digital magazine focused on current affairs — in particular: humanism, reason, science, politics, culture and human rights.
-Areo, named after Milton’s speech in defence of freedom of speech, Areopagitica, publishes thoughtful essays from a variety of perspectives compatible with broadly liberal and humanist values.
+Areo was an opinion and analysis digital magazine focused on current affairs — in particular: humanism, reason, science, politics, culture and human rights.
+Areo, named after Milton’s speech in defence of freedom of speech, Areopagitica, published thoughtful essays from a variety of perspectives compatible with broadly liberal and humanist values.
 It places particular priority on evidence and reason-centered pieces.

 A New Dimension for Humanism?